 For Matt Trapnell WPA Healthcare has led to a fulfilling second career.
-Four years ago Matt became the local face of WPA in Buckinghamshire and is now a senior Partner.
+Matt became the local face of WPA in Buckinghamshire in July 2012 and is now a senior Partner.

 Golf and private medical insurance are seldom linked.
 But for WPA Healthcare Partner Matt Trapnell there are striking similarities between the two, which have led to a fulfilling second career.

-Four years ago Matt, 36, became the local face of WPA in Buckinghamshire and is now a senior Partner.
+Matt became the local face of WPA in Buckinghamshire in July 2012 and is now a senior Partner.
 But he started out on a very different path.
 A keen sportsman, Matt left school at 18 and, being one of the UK’s leading junior squash players, took a first job at Trent Bridge cricket ground, close to where he grew up.

 He then moved into golf sales arranging membership and events before entering the blue-chip end of the hospitality industry.
 However the world of private jets started to pall and Matt wanted a new challenge: but one that used the personal and professional skills he already had.
 The answer was to invest in a WPA Healthcare Practice becoming a WPA Healthcare Partner.